coetzeer/coetzeer/_posts/2018-12-06-a-year-in-review.markdown

 toc: true
 ---

 Looking back on 2018: where do you even start?
-It feels like it's been a hard year, and in some respects, we've done a lot.
-This is not a blog about my personal life and not even my work life, so there's a big mask over scope of this article, so any reader expecting an emotional deep dive can breathe a sigh of relief!
+It feels like it's been a hard year and despite that, we've done a lot.
+This is not a blog about my personal life and not even my work life, so there's a big mask over scope of this article that precludes any ventures into soft, fuzzy emotional stuff, as well as any cold prickly real life stuff.
+So if you read the title thinking tha this would be a rambling outpouring of feelings, you can breathe a sigh of relief!

 {% include figure image_path="/assets/img/2018_journey.jpg" alt="https://pixabay.com/en/users/seanegriffin-3614451/" class="image-small image-right" caption="A Road - Sean Griffin from Pixabay" %}

-As the author, in many ways that's a relief for me too.
-One of the main attractions of contributing to this blog is that I don't have to dive into the rabbit hole of my feelings, my relationships or my profession, all of which grow in complexity and depth every year.
-To be honest, I don't have the skill to write about those things.

 So let's keep it light.